dantodor/scala-serverless-api-dynamodb-example/README.md

 This is the AWS Lambda + API Gateway + DynamoDB  project with 2 functions, built and deployed using [Serverless](https://serverless.com) framework.

-This is based on this [Java tutorial](https://lobster1234.github.io/categories/serverless/), which has been modified to use Scala with the [scanamo ORM](https://guardian.github.io/scanamo/) and [JSON4s](https://github.com/json4s/json4s)
+This is based on this [Java tutorial](https://lobster1234.github.io/categories/serverless/), which has been modified to use Scala with the [scanamo ORM](https://guardian.github.io/scanamo/) and [JSON4s](https://github.com/json4s/json4s).
+The project is meant to give a simple starting point for building up Serverless APIs in Scala.

 ## Usage